-AniMeals, a donation-sustained service, provides monthly deliveries of pet food to clients who find it hard to maintain the nutrition of their furry companions.
+Pet Food Assistance: AniMeals, a donation-sustained service, provides monthly deliveries of pet food to clients who find it hard to maintain the nutrition of their furry companions.
 Each month we distribute over 5,000lbs of pet food to more than 500 pets.
-Volunteers deliver pet food the third weekend of every month and provides another wellness check on seniors, further enabling their independence.
+Volunteers deliver pet food the third weekend of every month and provide another wellness checks on seniors, further enabling their independence.

-AniMeals provides access to and payment for veterinary care for pets of current Meals on Wheels San Antonio clients.
-We help keep our clients' furry companions healthy with the following veterinary services: wellness exams, vaccinations, spay/neuter and flea preventative.
-These pets are transported to and from the veterinary clinics with the help of our AniMeals volunteers! **Unfortunately, we are unable to assist with emergency vet visits.**
+Veterinary Care Assistance: AniMeals provides access to and payment for veterinary care for pets of current Meals on Wheels San Antonio clients.
+We help keep our clients' furry companions healthy with the following veterinary services: wellness exams, vaccinations, spay/neuter, and flea prevention.
+These pets are transported to and from the veterinary clinics with the help of our AniMeals volunteers!
+Unfortunately, we are unable to assist with emergency vet visits.

-We aim to support clients who are unable to care for their pets due to poor eyesight, injuries, or hospitalization.
+Pet Care Assistance: We aim to support clients who cannot care for their pets due to poor eyesight, injuries, or hospitalization.
 Our AniMeals volunteers assist clients in caring for their pets through dog walking, temporary fostering, and transportation for grooming services.
 Volunteers care for these pets for a set period of time as needed by the client.

 Individuals who actively receive Meals on Wheels in Bexar County and have companion animals in their home can qualify to receive pet food through the AniMeals Program.